junebug12851/GameboyBoilerplateProj/README.md

 * Initial structuring of the memory and ROM

-* A sample tileset I made that I might expand on later containing A-Z, a-z, 0-9, several symbols, and a few ascii art symbols.
-I based the letters and numbers off some open and free references I found however I did draw them.
-The symbols and ascii art was entirely done from scratch.
+* A newly revised sample tileset I made which contains many ascii and extended ascii characters.
+The fontset was entirely created by me and is a great improvement over the first version.
+It's licensed CC-BY for anyone to use in any project with attribution.

 * Full Interrupt Implementation including HBlank, LCDC, LYC, Serial, Timer, and of course VBlank.
 There's also smart DMA copying / Joypad updating making